 But back to Mckenzie Outpost, if you meet anyone on the hike they will most likely be locals (or wildlife) The McKenzie Outpost isn’t mentioned on Alltrails or Trailforks, and we couldn’t even find any posts online properly explaining the hike.

-So we decided to share everything about it to give you guys the opportunity to hike in the Revelstoke Mountain Resort before the gondola season opens up.
+So we are sharing everything about it to give you guys the opportunity to hike in the Revelstoke Mountain Resort before the gondola season opens up.
 Because this hike starts at the bottom of the resort there is no need to ride a gondola.
 You just have to drive from town and prepare your knees for a 1000+ meter elevation climb to the outpost (worth it!).

 The hike itself is quite long so we split it up into a few sections to simplify the whole hike.
-Which will hopefully make it easier to make sure you don’t get lost like we did our first time.
+Which will hopefully make it easier to follow and not get lost.
+If not don’t worry we got slightly lost. a few times too.
 It’s not very hard to stay on track but there are a few sections that can be a little tricky.
 But that’s why we’re here to make sure that doesn’t happen to you! =)

 How to get there – parking, trailhead, and directions